 The 2019 representative artist for the Canada Pavilion at the 58th Venice Biennale has just been announced by the National Gallery of Canada.
 The Inuit Art Foundation is delighted to report that the artist collective Isuma will be representing Canada.
-This is the second time Inuit artists have been represented at the fair.
-The IAQ previously reported that Kananginak Pootoogook would represent Canada in the 57th Venice Biennale in 2017.
+This is the second time Inuit artists have been presented at the fair.
+The IAQ previously reported Kananginak Pootoogook‘s participation in the 57th Venice Biennale in 2017.

 Isuma was co-founded in 1990 by Zacharias Kunuk, Pauloosie Qulitalik, Paul Apak Angilirq and Norman Cohn.
 Their cinematic work has been celebrated all over the world, most notably winning the Caméra d’or for Atanarjuat: The Fast Runner in May 2001 at Cannes.

 In 2002 both Atanarjuat and Nunavut (Our Land), a 13-part TV series, were shown at documenta11 in Kassel, Germany.
 Isuma’s second feature, The Journals of Knud Rasmussen, opened the 2006 Toronto International Film Festival, and its third feature, Before Tomorrow, written and directed by Igloolik’s Arnait Video Productions women’s collective, was screened in the World Cinema Dramatic Competition at the 2009 Sundance Film Festival.